Yandex Cloud

 You can upgrade a Managed Service for MySQL® cluster to any supported minor or major version.

-In single-host clusters, the only master host is brought out of its running state for upgrades.
+In single-host clusters, only the master host is taken offline for upgrades.
 Unlike multi-host clusters, these clusters are not available for reads and writes during an upgrade.
-After the DBMS resumes operation, it will take time to warm up the buffer pool, which may temporarily affect the request performance: this is especially prominent for large databases with active use of indexes.
+After the DBMS resumes operation, it will take time to warm up the buffer pool, which may temporarily affect the query performance, particularly for large, heavily indexed databases.

-In multi-host clusters, upgrades follow the procedure below:
+In multi-host clusters, upgrades proceed in this sequence:

-1. The replicas are withdrawn from service one by one for an upgrade.
+1. Replicas are taken offline for an upgrade and stopped, one by one.
 The replicas are queued randomly.
 Following the upgrade, the replicas get back online.
-Read performance may temporarily decrease at this stage because some replicas will be unavailable.
+Read performance may temporarily degrade at this stage, as some replicas will be unavailable.

-3. The original master host is shut down, upgraded, and resumes its operation as a replica.
-The master does not switch back in order to minimize the risks of additional switching.
+3. The original master is taken offline, upgraded, and then brought online as a replica.
+The master does not switch back to avoid the risk of extra failovers.

 Note

-In MySQL® 8.0, replica switching is more reliable and efficient due to improved metadata processing.
+In MySQL® 8.0, replica failover is more reliable and efficient due to improved metadata processing.

 Alert

-• Once your DBMS is upgraded, you cannot roll a cluster back to the previous version.
+• After the DBMS upgrade, you cannot revert the cluster to the previous version.

-• Update your cluster during low load periods to reduce risks and the impact on users.
+• Upgrade your cluster during low load periods to reduce risks and minimize the impact on users.

-• The success of MySQL® version upgrade depends on many factors, such as:
+• Whether a MySQL® version upgrade succeeds depends on many factors, such as the following:

 • Cluster settings and specific configurations.